Musicians of the CKSO

 Junichi HIROKAMI

-He is prolific in opera as well, having led celebrated performances of "Un ballo in maschera" and "Rigoletto" at the the Sydney Opera House, and his most recent triumphs include "La Traviata" at the Fujiwara Opera, "Le Nozze di Figaro" and "Ainadamar" at the Nissay Theatre, and "La Traviata" and "Aida" at the New National Theatre.
+He is prolific in opera as well, having led celebrated performances of "Un ballo in maschera" and "Rigoletto" at the Sydney Opera House, and his most recent triumphs include "La Traviata" at the Fujiwara Opera, "Le Nozze di Figaro" and "Ainadamar" at the Nissay Theatre, and "La Traviata" and "Aida" at the New National Theatre.

-From 2008 to 2022 Hirokami has achieved a golden era in Kyoto as Chief Conductor as well as Music and Artistic Advisor of the Kyoto Symphony Orchestra for 14 years.
-In 2015 he received 46th prestigious Suntory Music Award with Kyoto Symphony Orchestra together.
+From 2008 to 2022 Hirokami has achieved a golden era in Kyoto as Chief Conductor as well as Music and Artistic Advisor of City of Kyoto Symphony Orchestra for 14 years.
+In 2015 he received 46th prestigious Suntory Music Award with City of Kyoto Symphony Orchestra together.
+Currently he serves as Artistic Leader at Orchestra Ensemble Kanazawa, Friend of JPO / Artistic Advisor at Japan Philharmonic Orchestra, Friendship Conductor at Sapporo Symphony Orchestra, Junichi Hirokami at City of Kyoto Symphony Orchestra and Music Advisor at Kyoto Concert Hall.